Granite Falls, Washington: Parks and recreation

 Granite Falls is located near recreational areas along the Mountain Loop Highway in the Mount Baker–Snoqualmie National Forest, including sites for hiking, camping, and fishing.
 Among the major attractions on the Mountain Loop Highway are the ghost town of Monte Cristo and the Big Four Ice Caves.
-Other major recreational areas near Granite Falls include Lake Bosworth and Lake Roesiger to the south, which are both stocked by the county government.
+Other major recreational areas near Granite Falls include Lake Bosworth and Lake Roesiger to the south, which are both stocked by the Washington Department of Fish and Wildlife.

 The city government owns eight parks and nature preserves, ranging from small neighborhood parks to city recreational areas.
 The largest is Frank Mason Park, which encompasses the 10 acre Lake Gardner and 32.4 acre of surrounding land that has been partially developed.
 The park has a fishing pier, restrooms, picnic tables, and walking paths.
 The city and local school district maintain several athletic facilities for residents, as well as a skate park and dog park.